akiroz/as-magnet-extract/README.md

 ## girlcelly-magnet-extract

-Simple script for grabbing magnet URLs from girlcelly.blog
+Simple script for grabbing girlcelly's releases from AS Forums

-Written in ~ 30 lines of Clojure, no error handling.

 ### Changes

+0.3.0:
+- girlcelly's blog is down, grab releases from AS Forums

 0.2.0:
 - Auto-detect last page